QQI Introduction to ELC and Child Safeguarding

 Course Details

 The Child safeguarding course will equip learners with a comprehensive understanding of the ELC sector as it operates in Ireland today.
 We will guide you through the different types of services available, introducing you to the key stakeholder groups that form the backbone of the sector.
 The course will also underscore the importance of policies and procedures within ELC, giving learners insights into the main legislation, frameworks, and strategies the sector operates within.
-Moreover, the course places special emphasis on relevant child protection legislation, highlighting the pivotal roles played by those within the ELC sector.
+The course places special emphasis on relevant child protection legislation, highlighting the pivotal roles played by those within the ELC sector.
 The objective is to not only educate learners about the sector but also to raise awareness about the significant aspect of child safeguarding.

 Who should complete this Introduction to ELC and Child safeguarding course?